PicturElements/lib/pkg/request/docs/asset-loader.md

 The below methods are primarily meant to be used internally, but can also be used by third parties:

 ### _fetch `(path, settings?: object, lazy?: boolean, processors?: object) -> promise<response node>`
 The internal interface used to fetch data.
-Calling this method directly will not buffer requests if the async buffer is active; nor will arguments be resolved automatically.
+Calling this method directly will not buffer requests if the async buffer is active, nor will arguments be resolved automatically.

 ### bufferAsync `(bufferPartition: string, callback(...args) -> promise, ...args) -> promise<callback return>`
 This method buffers fetches for later use.
 The bufferPartition may be any of the following: